frcteam573/Team573ProgrammingDocs/eclipse.rst

 Eclipse For FRC
 ==============================================================
+So we don' use Eclipse anymore because FIRST changed it to Visual Studio.
+I (ellie) don't feel like completely redoing the page at the current moment so just google Visual Studio and whatever your question is :)

 Eclipse is a integrated development environment (IDE) we use for working on and organizing C++ code.

 How To Setup Eclipse On Your Computer